-- Owner From all the owner names that appear, you can select the owner to further refine the results and display those search results with the selected owner. - Database Select the database to view all the assets stored in that database.
-This filter is applicable to Hive and HBase tables only.
+- Owner From all the owner names that appear, you can select the owner to further refine the results and display those search results with the selected owner. - Type Select a database to view all the assets stored in that type of database.
+By default, only the following options are visible: - · Hive Table - · HBase Table